shaili-regmi/cs312_final_project/README.md

 ```

-*Supporting multiple textures for Particles*
+*Supporting multiple textures for particles*

 - Modified ParticleSystem class to store separate IDs for each texture used as member variables.